smuellerDD/leancrypto/README.fips.md

 ## Random Notes

-ECDH 25519 is compiled as part of the FIPS module, but is non-approved.
+ECDH 25519 and ECDH 448 is compiled as part of the FIPS module, but is non-approved.
 This is considered acceptable because the algorithm is not available via an API.
 Instead, the algorithm is used as part of the hybrid ML-KEM which use it as follows: Hybrid ML-KEM performs an SP800-108 KDF (KMAC256) using the concatenated output of ML-KEM and ECDH 25519 to generate the final shared secret.
 This is approved as per SP800-56C rev 2 chapter 2.